JohnCorby/GravityGuild2/DESIGN.md

   - mace used to do this, but now just makes you reflect off in same direction but up
   - you can hit off ANYTHING, including your own wither skulls :P now you cant fly from ur own stuff
   - you also get the same velocity every time, you more than wind charge hit from ground
+  - UPDATE: you go forward now. is cool

 # mace